THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 The mail order selling of the LPB-1 at full list price ($14.95) by E-H did not make much money, but it helped pay for the advertising costs which spread the E-H name around and created a demand for the product.
 E-H sold to the retail stores/dealers at a discounted price, so they could still make their margin, and that's where the bulk of the pedals were sold.
 A host of other Myer designed E-H products followed in early 1969, each fitting into the same LPB-1 box.
 One of these was the Muff Fuzz, an analog two transistor fuzz tone pedal.
 Matthews named it a “muff” because in his words it had a “funky, soft, muffled sound”.

 To follow the LPB-1 Matthews wanted to make a three knob distortion unit in a bigger enclosure, one that would have a lot of sustain.
 Bob Myer was again asked to work on this new design.
-He created a four stage, silicon transistor circuit, much different than the Muff Fuzz, or any other fuzz circuit around at the time, and with a much bigger sound.
+He assembled a four stage, silicon transistor circuit, much different than the Muff Fuzz, or any other fuzz circuit around at the time, and with a much bigger sound.
 Two transistors took the role of input and output amplifiers and two handled the distortion clipping stages.
-This circuit, based on a common multi stage amplifier design, rolled off the high harmonics and harshness of the distortion and created a very smooth sound via soft-clipping diodes.
+This circuit, based on a common multi stage amplifier and clipping circuit designs, rolled off the high harmonics and harshness of the distortion and created a very smooth sound via soft-clipping diodes.
 It had a unique distorted fuzz tone with a hint of an octave buzzing just under the surface.
 Matthews spent some time refining the electronics by trying different resistors and capacitor values to get the perfect sound for this unit.
 And perfection is what he got.
 This was the first Big Muff Pi.
 When compared with all of the versions that would follow, many consider this the best sounding Big Muff ever made.
 That claim is a bit misleading however, as the chosen component values for the circuit would constantly change over and over throughout the years, making not just one Big Muff Pi tone, but several variations.

 "The Big Muff was designed after analyzing the distortion units in use at that time.
 It is one way of getting sustain with acceptable distortion using diodes as soft limiters.
 I never thought at the time it would become so popular.
 It was not designed to Bell Labs standards, but I knew then what Mike wanted.
 Low cost and easy to build.
 At that time the Fairchild company had line of inexpensive plastic transistors that I was using at the (Bell) labs.
 I believe those are what I used in the first design (Ed - those were in fact Fairchild 2N5133 transistors).
 However I think the other component values had a much larger effect on the sound.
 The Big Muff generates harmonics of the input signal which are filtered by the circuit design and produce the differences in the sound."